nerves-project/erlinit/README.md

              │   ├── sys.config
              │   └── vm.args
              └── RELEASES

+In the above release hierarchy, the directory `my_app` at the base is optional.
+If there are multiple releases, the first one is used.

 Currently, `erlinit` runs the Erlang VM found in `/usr/lib/erlang` so it is important that the release and the VM match versions.
 As would be expected,